athanasios-zisis/UltraLCA-2/README.md

 - one `.gfa` variation-graph file in GFA (Graphical Fragment Assembly) format
 - one corresponding `-T.json` snarl file

-The `-T.json` file contains the precomputed snarl tuples produced by `vg tool` and used as input by the pipeline.
+The `-T.json` file contains the snarl information produced by the `vg tool` and used as input by the pipeline.

 ## Usage